cor-drone-dev/drone_toolbox_ext_control_template/README.md

     }
 }
 ```
-Determining whether the mission finished is finished or not is done in this template based on a goal position (loaded as a ROS parameter from *config/controller.yaml*).
-However, one can implement this using an arbitrary condition that does not necessarily depend on a goal position.
+*Note: determining whether the mission finished is finished or not is done in this template based on a goal position (loaded as a ROS parameter from *config/controller.yaml*).
+However, one can implement this using an arbitrary condition that does not necessarily depend on a goal position.*